 Indonesia is a member of nearly 200 international organizations such as UNESCO and it distributes nearly US$ 55 million per year to these organizations.
 The Indonesian Ministry of Finance asks where this money goes and whether it benefits the Indonesian people.
 Now that it is classified as a middle economy state Indonesia is no longer eligible for UN grants whereas Indonesia’s priority is fulfilling the needs of its people.
 The 2001 Convention for the Protection of Underwater Heritage does not allow for the commercial exploitation of underwater heritage bringing it in conflict with Indonesia Cultural Heritage Law number 11 of 2010 which states that cultural heritage must be used for the welfare of all the Indonesian people.

-For these reasons the Indonesian government will not be ratifying the Convention.
+For these reasons the Indonesian government is not yet prepared to ratify the Convention and Kamapradipta Isnomo says that his Ministry will be setting up an SOP to deal with the issue.
 Nevertheless, the government’s moratorium on issuing permits to explore or salvage ship wrecks and their cargoes is in effect carrying out the terms of the Convention without ratifying it and the result is a substantial increase in the looting and pillaging of shipwrecks.
 According to the Ministry of Marine and Fisheries before salvaging permits can be issued the Ministry of Education and Culture will need to issue the government’s implementing regulations for the Indonesian Heritage Law of 2010 which is now already 7 years late and the Ministry of Marine and Fisheries will also need to issue implementing regulations for such permits.
 The Ministry of Marine and Fisheries is currently awaiting guidelines from the President on decreasing unnecessary regulations and permits in order to stimulate the economy which remains the government’s top priority.
 (Tamalia Alisjahbana)